burakxrd/DemoTradingApp/README.md

 ## 📄 License

-This project is not distributed under any open-source license and is intended for personal portfolio/demo purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for more information.